micropython/micropython/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 * Please search existing issues before raising a new issue.
-For questions about MicroPython or for help using MicroPython, or any sort of "how do I?" requests, please see the MicroPython Forum (https://forum.micropython.org/) or raise a documentation request instead.
+For questions about MicroPython or for help using MicroPython, or any sort of "how do I?" requests, please use the Discussions tab or raise a documentation request instead.

 * In your issue, please include a clear and concise description of what the bug is, the expected output, and how to replicate it.